 Our economy is changing.
 The way we do business is changing.
 The way we create value and jobs is changing.
 The way we can signal to others that we can create value is changing, too.

 Things are changing for adults, and we must prepare our children for that change.
 If we cannot commit to courageously bucking the system, we may as well just surrender to it.
 Surrendering it to means that the overwhelming majority of our kids will end up with mediocre lives.

 Not everybody has the stomach for courageously bucking the system.
 Some of you are going to be willing to settle for mediocre because you’re not willing to risk making unconventional choices.
 But for those who are, I invite you to take the next step with me.
-I’ve written a free report, “3 Rules to Help YOU Help Your Children 10x Their Lives” based on a follow-up email from Ramit Sethi called “3 Simple Rules to 10x Your Life”.
-Click Here to Download Your Free Report!
+I’ve written a free report, “3 Rules to Help YOU Help Your Children 10x Their Lives” based on a follow-up email from Ramit Sethi called “3 Simple Rules to 10x Your Life”, which you may access in the sidebar.

 I’ve included links below to Sethi’s and Ellsberg’s books, as supplements to the conversation.
 The following items are affiliate links, which mean that if you choose to purchase anything through my links, I will receive a small commission.
 Doing so will not cost you anything, and it will earn you my gratitude.
 You can see my full disclosure policy here.

 I'm a married, homeschooling mama of three who is passionate about self-directed learning.